-Door is locked and shut.
-Lights are turned off.
-Door is barricaded with furniture or any other items that would effectively prevent a violent intruder from entering the room.
+The door is locked and shut.
+The lights are turned off.
+The door is barricaded with furniture or any other items that would effectively prevent a violent intruder from entering the room.
 Teachers and students should remain on their feet and away from any direct line of fire.
-At no times are individuals to crowd into a comer making themselves easy targets.
-Teachers and students should be prepared to use counter measures in the event of a worst case scenario.
+At no times are individuals to crowd into a corner making themselves easy targets.
+Teachers and students should be prepared to use countermeasures in the event of a worst case scenario.